TMHSDigital/Model_Context_Protocol_For_Dummies/research-2.md

 ### Managing API Rate Limits

-The Monday.com API enforces several types of rate limits that an MCP server must respect[2]:
+The Monday.com API enforces several types of rate limits that an MCP server must respect:

 1. **Complexity Budget**: The server should optimize queries to request only necessary data and avoid deeply nested queries.

-2. **Daily Call Limits**: The server should implement a token bucket system to track usage against different subscription tiers (Free: 200 calls, Basic/Standard: 1,000 calls, Pro: 10,000 calls, Enterprise: 25,000 calls)[2].
+2. **Daily Call Limits**: The server should implement a token bucket system to track usage against different subscription tiers (Free: 200 calls, Basic/Standard: 1,000 calls, Pro: 10,000 calls, Enterprise: 25,000 calls).

 3. **Minute Rate Limit**: Implementation of exponential backoff and respecting the Retry-After header when rate limited.